willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 2. If you are unable to connect to the internet go [here](https://support.microsoft.com/en-us/help/10741/windows-10-fix-network-connection-issues) for help.

 **Are you on a Metered Network?**
-Metered networks can limit how much you download.
+[Metered networks](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq) can limit how much you download.
 Make sure your internet is not set as a Metered Connection by going to: **Settings > Network & Internet > Status > Change connection properties > Set as metered connection > Off**.

-See more details on Metered Connections [here](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq).

 **Do you have pending updates?**
 Sometimes a pending update can block the Mixed Reality Software download.
 To check, try this: